djDiff/djDiff/README.md

 - 👋 Hi, I’m @djDiff
 - 👀 I’m interested in ...All Things Music
-- 🌱 I’m currently learning ...Music Theory
+- 🌱 I’m currently learning ...Music Theory and Production
-- 💞️ I’m looking to collaborate on ...Anytuing Music related
+- 💞️ I’m looking to collaborate on ...Anything Music related
-- 📫 How to reach me ...fmanning228@gmail.com
+- 📫 How to reach me ...doubletimexl@gmail.com

 <!---
 djDiff/djDiff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.